 The following frequently asked questions are designed to give you a non-technical introduction to the Green Space Index and help you to explore its results.
 If you would like to learn more we have also produced a set of Technical Notes which explain in greater detail how the Green Space Index has been compiled.

 We would welcome any comment on the Green Space Index by email to firstname.lastname@example.org.

 What is the Green Space Index?

-The Green Space Index is Fields in Trust's barometer of publicly accessible local park and green space provision.
+The Green Space Index is Fields in Trust's annual barometer of publicly accessible local park and green space provision.
 When we launched the Green Space Index in 2019 it was the first such measure that had been created to take stock of the quantity of local park provision against the population of Great Britain.
 In May 2023 we released the fifth version of the Index, updated with the latest data.

 What do the different indicators measure?

 BBuilding on our Revaluing Parks and Green Spaces research findings in 2018 we developed the Green Space Index to analyse data and provide evidence-led research about the current situation for parks and green spaces and the implications on society We are calling for policy change to ensure parks and green spaces are revalued, not for what they cost to maintain but for the value they contribute to society.
 We believe that green spaces are good, do good and need to be protected for good.